wso2/docs-is/en/docs/develop/customizing-my-account-ui.md

 ## Step 1: Change the primary color of the portal

-To change the primary color of the portal, the variables in `site.variables` need to be overridden.
+To change the primary color of the portal, the variables in the `modules/theme/src/themes/default/globals/site.variables` file need to be overridden.

-1. Add a new color under the site colors and name it.
-In this example, it is named `facebookBlue`.
+1. Add a new variable under 'Site Colors' and give it a value as shown below.
+In this example, the variable is `facebookBlue`.

     ```java
     /*-------------------